In this chapter

 - Understanding and designing fundamental search algorithms to solve problems

 The ability to plan before acting is a hallmark of intelligence.
 Before going on a trip to a different country, before starting a new project, before writing functions in code, we plan.
-Planning happens at different levels of detail to strive for the best possible outcome when carrying out the tasks involved to accomplish goals (figure 2.1).
+Planning happens at different levels of detail to strive for the best possible outcome when carrying out the tasks required to accomplish goals (figure 2.1).

 Figure 2.1 Example of how plans change in projects